HOW TO MEASURE

 Photo 4 - Side view.
 Please hold the camera low to the ground (mouse eye level is perfect!).
 A side view can help show angle and heel height.
 It is important to include the heel bulbs so we can really see the bulb size and heel height.

 Photo 5 - heel bulb view.
-Please hold the camera low to the ground.
+Please hold the camera low to the ground and/or take this angle with the hoof held up off the ground if that is easier.
 A view of the heel bulbs gives an idea of the heel bulb height and shape.

 USING YOUR MEASUREMENTS